top of page

 In those same periods of dying, different parts of Patient One’s brain were suddenly in close communication with each other.
 The most intense connections started immediately after her oxygen stopped, and lasted for nearly four minutes.
 There was another burst of connectivity more than five minutes and 20 seconds after she was taken off life support.
 In particular, areas of her brain associated with processing conscious experience – areas that are active when we move through the waking world, and when we have vivid dreams – were communicating with those involved in memory formation.
 So were parts of the brain associated with empathy.
 Even as she slipped irrevocably deeper into death, something that looked astonishingly like life was taking place over several minutes in Patient One’s brain...“The brain, contrary to everybody’s belief, is actually super active during cardiac arrest,” Borjigin said.

-A sadness descended as I took inventory of the meaninglessness that had been my life.
-Even though I spent my life serving others, it seemed pointless: the ambition, the goals, the plans, the busyness, the titles, the possessions, the attachments.
 Death is the universal solvent, it burns through every illusion.
+This experience allowed me to see through the game I was playing.
 Death is no respecter of persons.
 Death destroys all that seems to be, all that is transient.
 "Vanity of vanities, says the Preacher, vanity of vanities.
 All is vanity!"
-(Ecclesiastes 1:2)
+(Ecclesiastes 1:2) For all my seeming piousness and self-righteousness, I rebelled against the Light and doubled down on my pride.

-Once I regained my strength, the illusion of what I used to think was normal returned.
-I requested solitude after reassuring my friends that I was OK, saying that I would rejoin them shortly.
+Once I regained my strength, the illusory "I" self returned.
+I requested solitude after reassuring my friends that I was OK.
+I told them I would rejoin them shortly.
+My mind was clear and my heart was contrite.
 I sat in meditation with my eyes closed.
-I was startled by a grunt and opened my eyes to see a bobcat about 8 feet away peering at me.
-He leapt and ran about 30 feet before turning around to look long at me.
+I was startled by a grunt and opened my eyes to see a stunning bobcat about 8 feet away peering at me.
+Bobcats are solitary and reclusive.
+This one was grunting to get my attention.
+He ran about 30 feet before turning around again to look long at me.
+Was it serendipity?
+I thought it magical, as if the bobcat were welcoming me back to this beautiful world of form and wonder!
 What is this Mystery and profound gift we call life?

 Skeptics might dismiss these anecdotal experiences as the final gasps of a dying or traumatized brain.
 Brain activity spikes prior to death.
 Studies have shown evidence of surges in EEG at or in the period following clinical death (Chawla et al., 2009; Auyong et al., 2010; Norton et al., 2017).
 Excessive carbon dioxide in the blood produces tunnel like effects.
 Lack of oxygen can produce hallucinations.
 Using ketamine and other drugs, scientists could replicate many of these experiences, suggesting that consciousness is merely a neurochemical response to the trauma of impending death.